Prajwal5700/agentic-applications-for-unified-data-foundation-solution-accelerator/Labs/Lab2.md

 In this lab, you have completed:

-- Created and Configured a Microsoft Fabric Data Agent
+- Created and configured a Microsoft Fabric Data Agent
-- Createdd a new Copilot Studio agent
+- Created a new Copilot Studio agent

 ## You have successfully completed the lab.